-One of the most powerful methods of communicating with one another is a through non-verbal language.
+One of the most powerful ways to communicate with one another is through non-verbal language.

 The language of your posture carries more impact than you might assume.
 Standing tall communicates health, confidence, and pride.

 Conversely, a stooped position and sagging shoulders communicate either a lack of confidence or just a lack of effort.
 If you want others to see you as confident and capable, stand tall, keep your shoulders back, and your head up high.

 The first thing you want to remember when building trust in a meeting is to keep eye contact.
 Eye contact is one of those things we subconsciously take note of every time we meet a person.

 Have you ever tried to have a conversation with a person who was constantly shuffling around and looking in different directions?
 Sporadic eye contact communicates a lack of interest, distraction, and even dishonesty.
 Whenever you’re speaking, be sure to keep good, steady eye contact.

 Now that we know that standing posture is quite telling, let’s look at sitting posture.
 It’s important to portray the same confidence and interest level while sitting with someone, as it is to stand next to them.

 Nearly every meeting with a recruiter, interviewer, or potential employer will find you sitting with him or her.
 Here are a few rules to follow to increase your confidence level toward a commanding presence:

 Refrain from sitting back like you’re watching TV.
 Lean into the conversation and engage with the other person.
 Don’t slouch or sit as if you’re at a bar.